Awhile back, I tackled the topic of marijuana. In this post, as the title indicates, we’ll discuss alcohol.

 Alcohol’s Moral Character

-Blaming alcohol for the ills of society is very much like the deluded folks who are trying to control gun violence by outlawing guns, mistakenly assuming that guns are inherently evil.
-As the clichéd truism goes, “guns don’t kill people; people kill people” and if guns are not available when such madmen as the recent one in Santa Barbara choose to act out, they will use whatever weapon is at hand, whether it be a knife, baseball bat, axe, etc.
+Blaming alcohol for the ills of society is very much like the deluded folks who are trying to control gun violence by outlawing guns, mistakenly presuming guns are inherently evil.
+As the clichéd truism goes, “guns don’t kill people; people kill people” and if guns are not available when madmen such as the recent one in Santa Barbara choose to act out, they will use whatever weapon is at hand, whether it be a knife, baseball bat, axe, etc.

 Alcohol has no inherent morality anymore than a gun or any other object does.
 It is neither good nor evil.
 If it were inherently evil, the Bible would have very clearly stated such, as it indeed does with drugs.
 While marijuana and alcohol are both mind-altering substances, for some inexplicable-this-side-of-heaven reason, God makes a clear distinction between the two and says that drugs are bad and alcohol is OK — within His limits, that is.